Skip to product information

 Return Shipping Costs

-• No Restocking Fee: We do not charge restocking fees.
+No Restocking Fee: We do not charge restocking fees on approved returns.

-• Free Returns: If the item is incorrect, damaged during shipping, or defective, we will cover the return shipping costs.
+Free Returns: If the item is incorrect, defective, or damaged during shipping, Peak Surgicals will cover the return shipping cost.

-• Customer Responsibility: If you ordered the wrong item, you will be responsible for the return shipping costs.
+Customer Responsibility: If the customer ordered the wrong item or no longer needs the product, the customer is responsible for the return shipping cost.

 Return Conditions